couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 ## Description

+1st of all, Im not a programmer, ChatGPT helped a lot.

 A simple face swapper adapted to Automatic1111 from [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) work, and based on insightface inswapper heavily inspired by roop.

 ## Changes